Sheerpower Logo

 When passing parameters to routines, often there is a pattern of coding:

-Instead, we could use this code:
+Instead, we could use this code, taking advantage of optional "=".:

-and even further simplify it as:
+and even further simplify it, taking advantage of implied parameters:

-amount = 45 rate = 5.6 calculate_tax_due with amount, rate, returning due
+amount = 45 tax_rate = 5.6 calculate_tax_due with amount, tax_rate, returning due

 Hide Description